How long does each procedure take?

 Prior to your procedure, we will administer anesthetic drops to numb the eye.
 Most patients say there is no pain during the procedure, but some report feeling mild pressure or vibration.
 You may feel a slight irritation for a few hours after.
 We recommend that you take a short nap and rest your eyes.
 For LASIK and SMILE, the majority of patients are back to their normal activities the following day.
 PRK patients typically require a few days of recovery time.

 What are the age requirements for these procedures?

 A good candidate for LASIK or PRK is at least 21 years old with a stable prescription for at least one year.
 While the approved treatment range for a SMILE patient is 22 years old and older.

 How long does laser vision correction surgery last?

 A recent survey of patients who had LASIK beginning in 1995 showed that the majority believed that LASIK improved their overall quality of life and would recommend the procedure to others.
 The overall results of your procedure can last a lifetime!
-Your chances of needing an enhancement are greatly reduced when you choose a skilled surgeon with extensive experience like Drs.
-Dryjski and Scott.
+Your chances of needing an enhancement are greatly reduced when you choose a skilled surgeon with extensive experience like Dr. Dryjski.
 There is no charge for any enhancements needed during your first year.

 What is Monovision?